devcer/medium-monet/README.md

 ### Installing and running

 1. Clone the repository
+2. Copy the `.env_example` file and rename it to `.env`
+3. Create a firebase app and setup firebase storage.
+Instructions [here](https://firebase.google.com/docs/storage/web/start).
+Copy the secrets to your `.env` file.
-2. Run `npm install`
+4. Run `npm install`
-3. Run `npm run start` for development mode, `npm run build` for production build
+5. Run `npm run start` for development mode, `npm run build` for production build
-4. Add the extension to Chrome:
+6. Add the extension to Chrome:
    1. Go to `chrome://extensions/`
    2. Enable the `Developer mode`
    3. Click on `Load unpacked`
    4. Choose the `dist` directory
-5. You are good to go!
+7. You are good to go!
 You can also pin the extension to the toolbar for easy access.

 ### Project structure